symfony/symfony-docs/reference/configuration/kernel.rst

 **type**: ``string`` **default**: the directory of ``AppKernel``

-This returns the absolute path of the directory where your kernel class is stored.
+This returns the absolute path of the directory where your kernel class is located.
 If you use the Symfony Standard edition, this is the ``app/`` directory of your project.

 This value is exposed via the ``kernel.root_dir`` configuration parameter and